-The Middle Fork is one of the most beautiful, diverse, challenging, and famous river destinations.
+The Middle Fork is one of the most beautiful, diverse, challenging, and famous river destinations in the world.
 People travel from all around the world to experience the spectacular Impassable Canyon and wet their lines in pursuit of native cutthroat trout.
 Depending on the water level, it can be a raging whitewater hurdle or a technical dodge.

 One of the most important, and sometime unnoticed, roles of a Middle Fork river guide is to respect and protect the incredible river resource.
 When you arrive at your camps they appear untrammeled, and you will encounter many delicate cultural and ecological specimens.
 The pristine nature of the Middle Fork is no accident, and it is important that if you are passing through the Middle Fork canyon without an outfitter you educate yourself on the Frank Church River of No Return Wilderness Leave No Trace Policy!